softwaregroup-bg/ut-port-cache/README.md

             * A promise rejecting to a `javascript exception`
 * `cache.foo.drop({id})`
     * params
         * `id` - a unique item identifier string (per segment).
-Can be an empty string.
-        * `segment` - a caching segment name string.
-Enables using a single cache server for storing different sets of items with overlapping
+Can be an empty string. for storing different sets of items with overlapping
     * returns
         * succes
             * A promise resolving to `undefined`